radondb/website/content/en/docs/mysql/v2.1.3/feature/monitor.md

       app.kubernetes.io/name: mysql
 ```

-You can click Configure 'servicemonitor' in yaml file `charts/mysql-operator/values.yaml`.
+You can configure serviceMonitor in the `charts/mysql-operator/values.yaml` file.

-- When the Operator is newly deployed, `servicemonitor.enabled` is **true** by default, which means it is enabled by default.
+- When a new Operator is deployed, `serviceMonitor.enabled` is set to `true` by default.
+The serviceMonitor is enabled.
-- The cluster with Operator version less than 2.1.0 has been deployed, and the operator needs to be redeployed.
+-	If the Operator deployed for the cluster is earlier than version 2.1.0, you need to redeploy a later version of  Operator.

-## Step 2: Configure metricsOpts
+## Step 2: Configure metricsOpts.

-`Metricsopts` is the parameter of RadonDB MySQL Cluster Monitoring defined in CRD `mysqlclusters.mysql.radondb.com`.
-The monitoring service can be started by configuring the parameter value in the `mysql_v1alpha1_mysqlcluster.yaml` file.
+`metricsOpts` is a parameter defining the RadonDB MySQL cluster monitoring.
+You can enable the monitoring service by configuring the parameter in the `mysql_v1alpha1_mysqlcluster.yaml` file.

-`metricsOpts` parameter contains the following fields:
+metricsOpts parameter contains:

 ```shell
 metricsOpts: